Information for COP 29 participants (A-Z)

 For further information on side events and exhibits, please consult the Side Events and Exhibits information page on the official UNFCCC website.

 Along with live webcast, social media community tools such as X, Facebook, Instagram, LinkedIn, TikTok and YouTube enable virtual engagement with COP 29.
-The full list of key social media accounts will be published in due course.
+The full list of key social media accounts can be found here.

-The UNFCCC Information Counter will be centrally located in the Conference Venue to answer questions and distribute items such as the ‘’COP 29 Welcome Gift’’.
+Both the UNFCCC Information Counter as well as the Distribution Counter are located in the Service Hub Area C to answer questions and distribute items such as the ‘’COP 29 water bottle’’.

 Monday, 4 November to Sunday, 10 November: 09:00 – 17:00 hrs